resharp/phages/README.md

 # macro diversity
 - MakeSamplePlots.py
     - calculated  macro diversity per sample based on the sample/genome mapping statistics produced by samtools idxstats (Li 2009) on the bam files

+creates figure 1 and 5 of main text

 # Summary
 - MakeGeneSummary.py